tacofoundation/tacofoundation.github.io/docs/specification.md

 *Local metadata* enables fast navigation within a specific folder without loading the entire dataset's metadata.
 Each `__meta__` parquet file **MUST** contain metadata only for the direct children of that specific folder, representing a complete metadata snapshot for one TORTILLA container.
 In practical terms, a TORTILLA always maps to a directory that **MUST** contain a `__meta__` file with its children's metadata.

-*Local metadata* is read on-demand when navigating into a specific folder or querying a subset of the hierarchy.
+*Local metadata* is read on demand when navigating into a specific folder or querying a subset of the hierarchy.
 This organization enables efficient local operations without the overhead of loading global metadata, supporting workflows that process individual folders or subtrees independently.

 The dual system allows TACO readers to choose the optimal metadata source based on the query: consolidated metadata for global operations, local metadata for hierarchical navigation.